German submarine U-97 (1940)

 German submarine U-97 was a Type VIIC U-boat built for Nazi Germany's Kriegsmarine for service during the Second World War.
 She carried out thirteen patrols during her career, sinking sixteen ships and damaging a seventeenth.
 She was a member of two wolfpacks.

 U-97 was sunk on 16 June 1943 while operating in the Mediterranean Sea, west of Haifa.
-She was depth charged by an Australian aircraft.
+She was depth charged by an Australian light bomber.

 Construction and deployment

 U-97 was laid down at the Friedrich Krupp Germaniawerft in Kiel as yard number 602.
 She was launched on 15 August 1940 and commissioned on 28 September under the command of Kapitänleutnant Udo Heilmann.

 Serving with the 7th U-boat Flotilla, U-97 completed training in late 1940 and early 1941 before commencing operations.

 Design

 German Type VIIC submarines were preceded by the shorter Type VIIB submarines.
 U-97 had a displacement of 769 t when at the surface and 871 t while submerged.
 She had a total length of 67.10 m, a pressure hull length of 50.50 m, a beam of 6.20 m, a height of 9.60 m, and a draught of 4.74 m.
 The submarine was powered by two Germaniawerft F46 four-stroke, six-cylinder supercharged diesel engines producing a total of 2800 to 3200 PS for use while surfaced, two AEG GU 460/8–27 double-acting electric motors producing a total of 750 PS for use while submerged.
 She had two shafts and two 1.23 m propellers.
 The boat was capable of operating at depths of up to 230 m.

 The submarine had a maximum surface speed of 17.7 kn and a maximum submerged speed of 7.6 kn.
 When submerged, the boat could operate for 80 nmi at 4 kn; when surfaced, she could travel 8500 nmi at 10 kn.
 U-97 was fitted with five 53.3 cm torpedo tubes (four fitted at the bow and one at the stern), fourteen torpedoes, one 8.8 cm SK C/35 naval gun, 220 rounds, and a 2 cm C/30 anti-aircraft gun.
 The boat had a complement of between forty-four and sixty.